 A great place to look is GoDaddy Auctions.

 Use the advanced search option to quickly hone in on the type of names you are interested in.
-You can narrow the results by price, top-level domain (i.e, .com, .net, .org, .club, etc.), keyword, and many more filters.
+You can narrow the results by price, top-level domain (i.e, extensions like .com, .net, .org, .club, .ai, etc.), keyword, and many more filters.

 Using this feature will help you quickly sort through the millions of domains on the aftermarket and find the domain names that best fit your end goals.